-The University of Illinois Actuarial Science Program, one of the largest programs in the U.S., is housed in the Department of Mathematics.
-The program prepares students for careers as actuaries and enterprise risk analysts.
-The program curriculum reflects the interdisciplinary nature of actuarial science, allowing students to receive not only essential actuarial training, but also to take a variety of courses in mathematics, statistics, economics, finance and computer science.
+The Actuarial Science Program at Illinois, housed in the Department of Mathematics, curriculum reflects the interdisciplinary nature of actuarial science, allowing students to receive not only essential actuarial training, but also to take a variety of courses in mathematics, statistics, economics, finance and computer science.
 Read our Actuarial Science Program brochure.

 The Casualty Actuarial Society (CAS) has also selected the University of Illinois as an inaugural winner of the prestigious University Award, recognizing its exemplary work in preparing students for a career in the property and casualty insurance industry.